 IMPORTANT - Defibrillation is not an AGP.
-Do not delay.
+Do NOT delay defribillation.
 Defibrillation can precede compressions using contact and droplet precautions.

 Individual goals of care should be discussed for all patients, clearly escalated, communicated and documented by multidisciplinary health teams.
 This includes consideration of ‘not for resuscitation’ (NFR) orders, end-of-life wishes and/or advance care directives.

 Senior members of the resuscitation team must also consider the most likely outcome of any resuscitation attempt to determine if commencing or continuing CPR will result in overall benefit for the patient.
 These decisions need to be made in real-time and are best done in consultation with other specialist teams.